quangctkm9207/screen-corner/README.md

 ✔ Rounds - Awesome Screen Corner allow to overlapp corners of the status bar.

 ✔ Corners screen decorator decorate your touchscreen with many free corner’s styles

-You can try it by installing from [GooglePlay] (https://play.google.com/store/apps/details?id=ss.passion.screencorner&hl=en)